-Many of our clients ask for information and advice on what they should do and expect when moving to Spain.
+Many of our clients ask for information and advice on what they should do and expect when moving to Spain from UK.
 We have compiled a wealth of information on this subject to help everyone that is looking to move to Spain with information, facts and ideas on how to move to Spain after brexit and what to do once you get there.

 Moving to Spain after brexit is another frequently asked question and the current information we have available on this subject is detailed below by scrolling down.
 Essentially Spain is still very keen to have British nationals visit and live in Spain after brexit, as long as there is a reciprocal agreement for Spanish nationals to live and work in the UK.
 Both countries are keen to reach an agreement that allows their citizens to continue, as before, in some shape or form.
 Spain has already tightened its procedures and requirements with regard to gaining resident status and it appears that the Spanish authorities are intent on making sure that any British nationals wanting to live in Spain have sufficient financial funds to support themselves and not to be a burden on the Spanish state.
 Currently anyone wishing to obtain resident status will need to prove that they have an income of at least 700 Euros per month.
 At the moment the entire process of gaining resident status is taking longer to complete as there is a rush of expats trying to legalise themselves in Spain before Brexit actually occurs.
 At the bottom of the advance moves moving to Spain help and information page is a link to a highly recommended English speaking translator and legal advisor who can help guide you through the actual process of gaining residency to live in Spain after brexit.
 The important thing for anyone thinking of moving to Spain after brexit or currently living in Spain without legal resident status is to start getting your house in order as soon as possible.
 These things take time (currently at least 6 months just to get an appointment to apply for residency) so the sooner you start the better.
 There is also a lot of paperwork to obtain and present and if one article is incorrect or missing then further delays occur.
 So if you are looking for the good life in Spain you need to start as soon as you can.
 It might seem like a lot to do to live in a new country but believe us……..it’s worth it.